Mr-K-AB/quantum_espresso/NBO_instructions.md

 Unzip the tar file.

-inside, the gennbo is the executable of the software.
+inside, the `gennbo` is the executable of the software.

+# 2. RUNNING

 *.47 type file are the input files for this executable and *.nbo are the output files.